Guidance on the Inventory of Select Agents and Toxins

 This is a living document subject to ongoing improvement.
 Feedback or suggestions for improvement from registered Select Agent entities or the public are welcomed.
 Submit comments directly to the Federal Select Agent Program at:

-- January 5, 2017: The document was revised to update 1) record maintenance and 2) Material Containing Select Agents of Regulated Nucleic Acids.
+- January 2017: The document was revised to update 1) record maintenance and 2) Material Containing Select Agents or Regulated Nucleic Acids.

 - March 2017: The document was revised based on changes to the regulations.

-The Federal Select Agent Program (FSAP) oversees the use, possession, and transfer of select agents and toxins at registered entities throughout the United States.
-The select agent regulations require an accurate and current inventory for: (1) “each select agent (including viral genetic elements, recombinant and/or synthetic nucleic acids, and recombinant and/or synthetic organisms) held in long-term storage (placement in a system designed to ensure viability for future use, such as in a freezer or other storage container or lyophilized materials)”; and (2) “any animals or plants intentionally or accidentally exposed to or infected with a select agent (including number and species, location, and appropriate disposition)” and (3) “for each toxin held.”
-The information in this guidance document is meant to provide additional information to regulated entities in meeting the requirements for (1), (2), and (3) above.
-See 42 CFR § 73.17external icon, 7 CFR § 331.17external icon, and 9 CFR § 121.17external icon.
+The select agent regulations require an accurate and current inventory for: (1) each select agent (including viral genetic elements, recombinant and/or synthetic nucleic acids, and recombinant and/or synthetic organisms) held in long-term storage; (2) any animals or plants intentionally or accidentally exposed to or infected with a select agent and (3) for each toxin held.
+See 42 CFR § 73.17, 7 CFR § 331.17, and 9 CFR § 121.17.